-If you're planning on snorting a drug, be sure to clean the surface you're planning to use with a soap drenched cloth, Clorox wipe, and alcohol wipe.
+If you're planning on Insufflating, also known as "snorting", a drug, be sure to clean the surface you're planning to use with a soap drenched cloth, Clorox wipe, and alcohol wipe.
 This applies to pretty much every surface, even your phone screen.

 Use clean snorting equipment such as straws.
 Even so, be sure to sterilize the straws prior to snorting.
 Avoid using bills as they can contain many pathogens, especially pathogens which can cause pneumonia which can complicate an existing COVID-19 infection, or it can have COVID-19 itself.
 Also, make sure to avoid sharing snorting equipment for the same reason.

 Furthermore, make sure to make the powder you're snorting as fine as possible.
 This is because it helps avoid damage to soft tissues, thus decreasing the chances of getting a virus.

 Use a new rig (syringe) and needle every time you inject.
 Both the needle and syringe need to be new and sterile.
 If you use dirty needles or share needles, you risk catching coronavirus, and various other diseases, including HIV, Hepatitis B and syphilis.